huggingface/optimum-graphcore/README.md

 ## How to use it?
 🤗 Optimum Graphcore was designed with one goal in mind: **make training and evaluation straightforward for any 🤗 Transformers user while leveraging the complete power of IPUs.**
-It requires minimal compared to using `transformers`:
+It requires minimal compared to using 🤗 Transformers:

 ```diff
 -from transformers import Trainer, TrainingArguments